unosquare/swan/README.md

 ### The `SmtpClient`

-It's a Swan's basic SMTP client that is capable of submitting messages to an SMTP server.
-It's very easy to manage an provide a very handly way to make use of SMTP in your application to send mails to any registered user.
+It's a Swan's basic SMTP client that can submit messages to an SMTP server.
+It's very easy to manage and provide a very handy way to make use of SMTP in your application to send mails to any registered user.

 [SmtpClient](https://unosquare.github.io/swan/api/Unosquare.Swan.Networking.SmtpClient.html)